PROFILE: Petr Fiala, new Czech prime minister

 In the election SPOLU just edged ahead of ANO, winning 27.8% to the billionaire’s 27.1%, though it trailed by one seat in terms of parliamentary seats, by 72 to 71.
 Together with the Pirates and STAN, the opposition now has 108 seats in the 200-member chamber.

 The ODS tally was though just 34 seats, only one more than STAN’s 33, and little more than the 25 the ODS won in 2017.
 Nevertheless, Fiala was the opposition’s unquestioned choice as premier and attempts by Babis to break SPOLU apart never got off the ground.
-Fiala has now talked about SPOLU continuing into the next elections, for one third of the upper house, in late 2022.
+The ODS was also later able to secure the key post of finance minister.
+Fiala has now talked about SPOLU continuing into the next elections in late 2022 for one third of the upper house.

 Weakest link